 Geographic Connection to Pennsylvania: Pittsburgh, Allegheny County

-Author of the hit adventure novel Anthony Adverse (1933), Hervey Allen was born in Pittsburgh.
+Author of the historical fiction novel Anthony Adverse (1933), Hervey Allen was born in Pittsburgh.

 Ballads of the Border.
 El Paso: privately printed, 1916.